USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

     Inside the Consumer Module

-.. sidebar:: Market Shares of New Vehicles
+.. sidebar:: Market shares of new vehicles

     Throughout this chapter, 'shares' refers to the portion of all new vehicle sales that are classified into each of the different user-defined vehicle market classes.